-In the course of its ongoing investigations related to SEC-00090, NIOSH has determined that internal doses also cannot be reconstructed for individuals employed in the R and SW Buildings from March 1, 1959 through March 5, 1980, due to large uncertainties in the assignment of dose from radon isotopes originating from the residual radioactive material associated with the radium-actinium-thorium (Ra-Ac-Th) source term in tunnel underlying Room SW-19.
+Detailed information associated with this worker class added to the SEC in 2010 can be found in the NIOSH evaluation report, SEC Petition Evaluation Report for Petition SEC-00171, Mound Plant (NIOSH, 2010).
+The recommendation to add an SEC class in the SEC-00171 evaluation report was based on NIOSH's inability to reconstruct internal doses for individuals employed in the R and SW Buildings from March 1, 1959 through March 5, 1980, due to large uncertainties in the assignment of dose from radon isotopes originating from the residual radioactive material associated with the radium-actinium-thorium (Ra-Ac-Th) source term in soil underlying Room SW-19.